Axway/streams-open-docs/content/en/docs/install/_index.md

 ### MariaDB settings

-The MariaDB database is automatically installed by default on your K8s cluster with the Streams Helm chart.
-But using an external one is recommended for production.
+By default, an embedded MariaDB database is installed on your K8s cluster next to Streams.
+For production, we recommend that you use an externalized one instead.

 To disable the MariaDB installation, you can either: